jacobbacker93/notes/README.md

 Another important aspect of programming is understanding the basics of the language or framework you're using.
 Mastering the fundamentals allows you to be more efficient and productive, as well as better equipped to troubleshoot issues as they arise.
 Make sure to dedicate time to learning and practicing new skills, and don’t be afraid to ask for help when you’re stuck.
  --Siri

+# 2024-03-08
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadline.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use tools and software to stay organised, such as task management systems, time tracking tools, or code editors with built-in functionality.
+By following these tips, you will be able to better manage your workload and achieve your goals more effectively.